-16/16A, DRY WELL & SPIDER LAIR: A dry well leading down to area 16A.
+16/16A.
+DRY WELL & SPIDER LAIR: A dry well leading down to area 16A.
 3 Giant Spiders were brought in by Sarixx who farms their poison.
 Two live in area 16A and the third on the ceiling above the well in area 16.
 It will drop onto anyone that descends inside the well.
-Standard Treasure at 16A 17.
-STATUE: Secret door hidden behind statue.
+Standard Treasure at 16A.
+17. STATUE: Secret door hidden behind statue.
 Activated by pressing the statue's left eye.
 17A.
 CANOPIC STORAGE: Fresh organs occupy canopic jars within a marble basin.
 17B.
-DARGHUL'S CHAMBER: Darghul, second of the Triumvirate lays here in a desperate bid to to barchul's CHAMBER: Darghul, second of the Infumvirate lays here in a desperate bid to overcome a magical wasting disease and become immortal.
+DARGHUL'S CHAMBER: Darghul, second of the Triumvirate lays here in a desperate bid to overcome a magical wasting disease and become immortal.
 Instead of creating Darghul as a mummy, Balagos turned Darghul into a Son of Kyuss.
 6 zombie cultists also guard this chamber.

 18. ANCIENT GALLERY: Four stone statues of the Necromancer Kings stand here.
 The statues are in fact 4 inert Stone Guardians and if anyone not wearing cultist robes enters, they attack.

 19. THE NECROMANCER CULT: 14 cultists reside here having recently marvelled at Darghul's transformation.
 At night, Balagos conducts necromantic rites in this chamber with the Dark Adepts from area 8.
-A silver ring on the statue's finger is a Ring of Invisivbility.
-The Spectre of Ungoth's last vizier lives within the statue, attacking anyone who tries to steal the ring 20.
-TRIUMVIRATE CHAMBER: Meeting chamber for the Triumvirate.
+A silver ring on the statue's finger is a Ring of Invisibility.
+The Spectre of Ungoth's last vizier lives within the statue, attacking anyone who tries to steal the ring.
+20. TRIUMVIRATE CHAMBER: Meeting chamber for the Triumvirate.
 Long oaken table with only three chairs.
-10 skeletons (falchions, shield and plate armor) stand to attention along the west wall
+10 skeletons (falchions, shield and plate armor) stand to attention along the west wall.